wp-plugins/tt-post-viewer/readme.txt

 	* *Display posts as*: Select between list view or thumbnail view.
 	* *By author*: Select one or multiple authors.
 	* *By Category*: Select one or multiple Categories.

-When the widget is enabled in order to use that widget you need to go to ‘Appearance’ -> ‘Widgets’ and then select “TTPV: Recent Posts” widget and drag and drop to the widget area.
+When the widget is enabled in order to use that widget you need to go to 'Appearance' -> 'Widgets' and then select "TTPV: Recent Posts" widget and drag and drop to the widget area.
 Once the it is placed in the widget area all the values that are set for this widget in the Post Viewer Options page will be available here as well.
 You can also change the values or options from the widget page.
 Any values that will be set from widget page will override the values set from Post Viewer main option page.

 * **Enable Shortcode**: By checking this shortcode will be enable for recent posts.
 Anywhere in the post shortcode can be placed.
 Basic shortcode for recent post is [ttpv-recent].
 Few more options will be displayed when this checkbox will be selected.
 	* *Number of posts*: Set the number of posts to be displayed.